pyq881120/ASCIItoRUS/README.md

 ==========
 Converts incorrectly saved Russian (extended ASCII) to UNICODE Russian

-Reading some source code, but the Russian has been messed up?
-Use this program to fix it
+The output file has to be .txt

 _BEFORE_: